Myapi314/Fast-Food-Nutrion-Data-Analysis/README.md

     * The html that is displayed currently is not as clean as I would like.
 In the future I want the tables to look similar to how they would appear for the jupyter notebook and get that more professional look either in a web browser or with a gui.
 * Improve interface
     * While researching the styling for the tables in the pandas documentation it mostly discussed using this for exporting either LaTex or html.
 I would like to learn how to use these stylized tables in a python gui and have interactive buttons for dynamically creating the tables rather than having to enter in the data via a terminal.
+* Additional Operations
+    * I would also like to add additional ways to customize the tables, such as show the statistical summary and box plot of other categories such as protein or cal_fat.

+There were other interesting things I found while researching for this software including the PandasGUI which seemed to be an interesting way of interfacing with dataframes and could potentially lead to other ways to improve this software.